-When the factor applied to the amount of risk depends on the remaining guarantee term of the reinsured amount, the appropriate multiplier is the lesser of:
+Capital requirements calculations may reflect registered reinsurance.
+However, when the factor applied to the amount of risk depends on the remaining guarantee term of the reinsured amount, the appropriate multiplier is the lesser of:

-- the factor based on the terms of the reinsurance contract; - the factor used to determine the required gross amount (for risk being ceded).
+- the factor based on the terms of the reinsurance contract; - > the factor used to determine the required gross amount (for risk being ceded).